AmiraHealth/Amira_firmwares_public/README.md

 6. Tap on Upload

 ## Flashing firmware using nrfjprog command line tool
-1. Download and install nrfjprog command line tool from https://www.nordicsemi.com/Software-and-tools/Development-Tools/nRF-Command-Line-Tools
+1. Download and install nrfjprog command line tool from [here](https://www.nordicsemi.com/Software-and-tools/Development-Tools/nRF-Command-Line-Tools)
-2. nrfjprog -f nrf52 --program HEXFILE_PATH --sectorerase
+2. To flash the board `nrfjprog -f nrf52 --program HEXFILE_PATH --sectorerase`
-3. nrfjprog -f nrf52 --reset
+3. To reset the board `nrfjprog -f nrf52 --reset`

+Board should be programmed, **press the power button 5sec** to turn it on.